ansys/pystk/doc/source/contribute/documentarian.rst

         :link: write-documentation
         :link-type: ref

-        Explain others how to get started, use, and contribute to the project.
+        Explain how to get started, use, and contribute to the project.

     .. grid-item-card:: :fa:`laptop-code` Add a new example
         :padding: 2 2 2 2